-The purpose of this project was to evaluate an Electronic Data Collection Instrument (EDCI) to improve the availability, quality, and timeliness of grantee data collected through both the Uniform Progress Report (UPR) and the Comprehensive Performance Management System (CPMS).
-The UPR assists the Health Resources and Services Administration’s (HRSA) Bureau of Health Professions (BHPr) in evaluating grantees’ progress toward their goals and program-specific indicators, while the CPMS collects performance data related to the performance indicators that are common to BHPr’s Title VII and VIII grant programs.
-Along with the EDCI evaluation, Insight developed a resource manual for grantees to help them determine whether their graduates and program completers are working in Medically Underserved Community (MUC) sites.
+This project evaluated an electronic data collection instrument (EDCI) to improve the availability, quality, and timeliness of grantee data through the Uniform Progress Report (UPR) and the Comprehensive Performance Management System (CPMS).
+The UPR assists the Health Resources and Services Administration’s Bureau of Health Professions (BHPr) in evaluating grantees’ progress toward their goals and program-specific indicators, while the CPMS collects performance data related to the performance indicators common to BHPr’s Title VII and VIII grant programs.
+Along with the EDCI evaluation, Insight developed a resource manual for grantees to help them determine whether their graduates and program completers were working in medically underserved community (MUC) sites.

-As part of this research, Insight conducted:
+As part of this research, Insight carried out the following activities:

-- In-depth interviews with grantees
+- Conducted in-depth interviews with grantees

-- A Technical Expert Panel
+- Convened a Technical Expert Panel

-- A final report entitled “Recommendations for the Redesign of the Electronic Data Collection Instrument” (November 2002)
+- Final report, Recommendations for the Redesign of the Electronic Data Collection Instrument (November 2002)

-- A final report entitled “Medically Underserved Communities: Recommendations and Resources for Grantees” (November 2002)
+- Final report, Medically Underserved Communities: Recommendations and Resources for Grantees (November 2002)

-- A resource guide for grantees entitled “A Guide for Locating Medically Underserved Communities” (November 2002)
+- Resource guide for grantees, A Guide for Locating Medically Underserved Communities (November 2002)